 And with today’s financial pressures, long work weeks and big to-do lists, this prolonged stress can become chronic, resulting in muscle tension sometimes felt as a stiff, achy neck or back.

 Not to mention the impacts that stress will have on inflammation in your body!
-(You can read more about inflammation HERE.)
+(You can read more about it in this article on inflammation)

 The good news is if this is you, there is plenty you can do about it.

 It is important to tune in to your body and catch stress when it starts to build.

 We like to recommend writing in a journal before bed or a creating a pain diary that will allow you to track exactly how stress in your life is impacting your pain.

 The second step is to start to UNWIND YOUR STRESS

 - Qi Gong